tenforward/cgroup-v2-doc-trans/source/cgroup-v2-ja.rst

 	Its value will be affected by memory nodes hotplug events.

+  cpuset.cpus.exclusive
+	A read-write multiple values file which exists on non-root cpuset-enabled cgroups.

+	It lists all the exclusive CPUs that are allowed to be used to create a new cpuset partition.
+Its value is not used unless the cgroup becomes a valid partition root.
+See the "cpuset.cpus.partition" section below for a description of what a cpuset partition is.

+	When the cgroup becomes a partition root, the actual exclusive CPUs that are allocated to that partition are listed in "cpuset.cpus.exclusive.effective" which may be different
+	from "cpuset.cpus.exclusive".
+If "cpuset.cpus.exclusive"
+	has previously been set, "cpuset.cpus.exclusive.effective"
+	is always a subset of it.

+	Users can manually set it to a value that is different from "cpuset.cpus".
+One constraint in setting it is that the list of CPUs must be exclusive with respect to "cpuset.cpus.exclusive" of its sibling.
+If "cpuset.cpus.exclusive" of a sibling cgroup isn't set, its "cpuset.cpus" value, if set, cannot be a subset of it to leave at least one CPU available when the exclusive CPUs are taken away.

+	For a parent cgroup, any one of its exclusive CPUs can only be distributed to at most one of its child cgroups.
+Having an exclusive CPU appearing in two or more of its child cgroups is not allowed (the exclusivity rule).
+A value that violates the exclusivity rule will be rejected with a write error.

+	The root cgroup is a partition root and all its available CPUs are in its exclusive CPU set.

+  cpuset.cpus.exclusive.effective
+	A read-only multiple values file which exists on all non-root cpuset-enabled cgroups.

+	This file shows the effective set of exclusive CPUs that can be used to create a partition root.
+The content of this file will always be a subset of its parent's "cpuset.cpus.exclusive.effective" if its parent is not the root cgroup.
+It will also be a subset of "cpuset.cpus.exclusive" if it is set.
+If "cpuset.cpus.exclusive" is not set, it is treated to have an implicit value of "cpuset.cpus" in the formation of local partition.

+  cpuset.cpus.isolated
+	A read-only and root cgroup only multiple values file.

+	This file shows the set of all isolated CPUs used in existing isolated partitions.
+It will be empty if no isolated partition is created.

   cpuset.cpus.partition
 	A read-write single value file which exists on non-root